TechDocsStudio/pushfeedback-docs/docs/administation/urls.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

-# URLs
+# Configure URLs

+To ensure users can only submit feedback from your site, you must configure which URLs in your project allow the Feedback widget to be installed.
+This enhances security by restricting where feedback can be submitted from.

 This guide explains how to configure URLs for your projects in PushFeedback.

 ## Basic configuration